Hector-Rivera/lab3-practice/README.md

 # lab3-practice

-//this is some random text.
+// This is some random text.
+//Practicing push.
+// even more random text.